 Hello again and welcome to the Professional Roofer’s blog!
 It’s been a doozy of a month weather wise, so we decided to create a little more light reading for you as you curl up indoors with a hot tea or cup of cocoa and think of warmer times.
-In preparation for the spring and summer, and in continuation with our series from last month, we at Professional Roofers are discussing more of the technical components that make up your roof, and why they’re important.
+In preparation for the spring and summer, and in continuation with our series from last month, the experienced Toronto roofers at Professional Roofers are are discussing more of the technical components that make up your roof, and why they’re important.
 In this blog, we have decided to focus on flashing, since it can be critical to the integrity of your roof and keeping all that nasty snow and hail out, out, out!

 For those of you who don’t know (don’t worry, you’re not alone), the flashing is the pieces (usually aluminum or galvanized steel) that are used to protect the vulnerable edges of your roof.
 Anywhere two different materials or slopes intersect on your roof, you should find metal flashing there, covering the joint and protecting it.
 The “bones” or framing of most houses are, after all, generally made from wood, and if these intersecting or connecting areas were left exposed, then rain and moisture from the elements would be allowed to enter the cracks between them, inevitably causing rot and serious structural damage to your home.
 Metal flashing is used to cover those cracks and protect the brick or wooden structure beneath, kind of like how a Band-Aid protects your wounds.